TL;DR

 2. Connect AI to Your Tools

-• CRM and Data Sources: Integrate your AI with platforms such as LinkedIn, Apollo, ZoomInfo, or Crunchbase for gathering contact data.
-Ensure the AI is also connected to your CRM system (e.g., Salesforce, HubSpot) for seamless data export.
+Integrate your AI with platforms such as LinkedIn, Apollo, ZoomInfo, or Crunchbase for gathering contact data.
+Ensure the AI is also connected to your CRM system (e.g., Salesforce, HubSpot) for seamless data import.

 3. Give Prompts to the AI for List Generation

-• Example Prompt: "Find CXOs (CEO, CTO, CMO) at edtech companies in the US that have raised at least $1M in funding in the past year."
+Example Prompt: "Find CXOs (CEO, CTO, CMO) at edtech companies in the US that have raised at least $1M in funding in the past year.
+Give me company size, tech stack, their current needs and challenges"

 4. Review & Refine the AI-Generated List